Whiteknight/ParserObjects/docs/v3/index.md

 1. **Dynamic**: You can easily construct or dynamically modify parser object graphs at runtime (normal Recursive Descent uses method references, which are generally set at compile time)
 1. **Declarative**: Declaration of parsers can closely resemble a pseudo-BNF grammar for easy readability

 The Wikipedia page on [Parsing](https://en.wikipedia.org/wiki/Parsing#Computer_languages) gives a good overview of parsing in general and the page on [Parser Combinators](https://en.wikipedia.org/wiki/Parser_combinator) cover a lot of the important topics and also point to other resources for continued reading.
+See the [Test Suite Examples](https://github.com/Whiteknight/ParserObjects/tree/master/ParserObjects.Tests/Examples) for examples of use and implementation patterns.

 ## Key Concepts and Abstractions